Eastway Tank site released as blast investigation continues | CBC News

 Eastway Tank then successfully applied for approval of a new flare stack in 2018 following an inspection by TSSA.

-with files from Alistair Steele, Francis Ferland, Shaamini Yogaretnam and Kate Porter
+With files from Francis Ferland, Kate Porter, Alistair Steele and Shaamini Yogaretnam